|

 When choosing to use an ODBC database, the following fields

-database using the ODBC Database Administrator tool. |
+the ODBC Database Administrator tool. |

 If NetModem Server is configured to log to an ODBC Database, the same